 First, let’s go over what pill bugs are, and what they’re not.

 The common pillbug or pill bug, Armadillidium vulgare, is a type of woodlice.
-Part of the Armadillidiidae family of woodlice, they’re a type of bug that rolls up into a ball.
+Part of the Armadillidiidae family of woodlice, pill bugs are a type of bug that rolls up into a ball.
 This protects their tender underbelly from harm.

 Pill bugs are often confused with the sow bug, Oniscus asellus.
+Both have a similar look and seven pairs of legs.
 Sow bugs are Oniscidae, or part of the wood louse family.
-Unlike pill bugs, they can’t completely roll up, forming a C-shape instead.
+Unlike pill bugs, they can’t completely roll into a ball, forming a C-shape instead.

 Both pill bugs and sow bugs are related, and are both part of the Crustacea, or crustacean family.
 In fact, they’re not an insect at all.
 They’re related to lobsters, crabs, or shrimp!

-Interestingly enough, these crustaceans are the only ones which live outside of water.
-They do require large amounts of moisture to survive.
+Interestingly enough, they are the only crustacean that lives outside of water.
+Pill bugs do require large amounts of moisture to survive.
 This is why they tend towards sheltered, damp locations to live.

 There’s good reason why both pill bugs and sow bugs are so often confused.
 Both share the same basic habitat and food source, and are found in the same locations worldwide.
 Both are also controlled with the same methods.

 An adult female pill bug will lay several eggs where she and other pill bugs live their entire life, eat rotting vegetation.
 Unlike most insects, these eggs remain with her, carefully hidden on her underside.
 Female pill bugs have a pouch called a marsupium which keeps the eggs protected.